Charger Dashboard

 What it measures

-Shows socket-level activity timelines for the charger over the past 24 hours.
+Shows socket-level activity timelines for the charger over the selected day.
 Each row represents a socket; color-coded bars indicate operational states.

 How to interpret